singaravela45/programming/webnotes/commands/linux_cmd.md

 | `ls`         | List directory contents      |
 | `ls -l` or ll| Long listing with permissions|
 | `ls -a`or la | Include hidden files         |
-open in a default app xdg-open name ln -s /media/vela/CC6CBBB36CBB9724 ~/windows //creating a shortcut for creating alias go to .bashrc

 | Command                   | Description                                    |
 | ------------------------- | ---------------------------------------------- |